I grew up in the Redwood Forest.

 1919-1995

-Photographer, understudy to Ansel Adams in Yosemite.
-Navy pilot in WWII aerial reconnaissance.
+Photographer and understudy to Ansel Adams in Yosemite.
+Commissioned as an ensign in the U.S. Naval Reserves at the Naval Air Training Center in Corpus Christi, flying WWII aerial reconnaissance.
 Photography exhibited at Pier 24 and held in MoMA's permanent collection.

 Rene Prestwood